Byron0x7D2/SYSPRO/ASS1/README.md

 	- ca: list ADT for history keeping
  - If we get `cd`, we use `chdir` to update the path.
  - Special treatement for alias and myHistory that will be analyzed later.
+ - If we get a `fg` command we resume the stopped process, up to one each time since it is not in the instructions.
  - Updates the input or output streams according to its command line arguments using the `dup2` function.
  - Forks for the child process.
  - Returns the pid of the created process for main to wait for it to end if it has to or -1 of there is nothing to wait. -2 is a special case for myhistory so main changes the input stream.

 ### **a) Redirection support**

 When we find a redirection token, we continue reading in order to get the input or output file and we update the `srcfile` or `destfile` string.
 If we get the append token, we also make true the `append` variable.
-Once time comes for execution, If there is a string written in the above mentioned strings, we open the file thei give the path to and get their file descriptors.
+Once time comes for execution, If there is a string written in the above mentioned strings, we open the file given by the path to and get their file descriptors.
 If the `fdsrc` or `fddest` file descriptors have been altered by their original stdin or stdout file descriptors, we use `dup2` to redirect the standard input or output there.
 We also close any file descrtiptors that are not necessary.

 ### **b)Pipes support**